JacquesMarques/go-simple-server/README.md

 # go-simple-server

-A Go simple rest server
+A simple rest API server made with Go Lang.